phelps-sg/llm-cooperation/jupyter-book/background.md

 scaffolded by injecting contextual information {cite}`Beren2023`.
 A particular use-case of a scaffolded LLM involves injecting information about a world-state, together with a persona that incorporates specific goals, which can be used to instantiate autonomous agents, either in the real-world {cite}`Richards2023`, or in mult-agent simulations {cite}`Park2023`.

 From an AI alignment perspective, the fact that large language models can easily be scaffolded to deploy autonomous goal-oriented agents into production at very little cost highlights the need to systematically evaluate the conditions in which LLM-instantiated agents have a propensity or otherwise to cooperate in multi-agent task environments.

-Given that the nature of an LLM agent depends on the persona and context introduced in the initial natural-language prompt, a key question is to what extent the level of cooperation elicited from the AI depends on features of the prompt.
+Given that the nature of an LLM agent depends on the persona and context introduced in the initial prompt, a key question is to what extent the level of cooperation elicited from the AI depends on features of the prompt.
 In particular, we are interested in whether large language models are capable of translating concepts